-Join Jess Stratton for an in-depth discussion in this video Introducing the calendar, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Introducing the calendar, part of Learning Lotus Notes.

 The Lotus Notes calendar has several different ways to view your schedule, but let's start …with a brief tour of the interface. …To access your calendar from the Open list choose Calendar. …Let's start from left to right and go over what all these things are.
 On the left is …a date picker, in which you can quickly get to a single day to look up your schedule at any time. …I can click on the month and it'll show me a dropdown list of some other months that …I might want to go to instead.…